ai4os/ai4-docs/source/technical/support-new-project.rst

 These are the steps required to onboard a new project:

 * support the new project authentication:
-    - Option 1: create a new VO in EGI Check-In (eg. ``vo.ai4life.eu``),
+    - Option 1: create a new group in AI4EOSC Keycloak (eg. ``vo.ai4life.eu``),
     - Option 2: federate their authentication in Keycloak,
+* create the proper Keycloak mappings
 * support the new Dashboard domain:
-    - create the domain in the DNS (eg. ``https://ai4life.cloud.ai4eosc.eu``),
+    - create the domain in the `AI4EOSC DNS <https://nsupdate.fedcloud.eu/>`__ (eg. ``https://ai4life.cloud.ai4eosc.eu``),
-    - add the domain in the Cloud proxy, generate LetsEncrypt certs,
+    - add the domain in the IFCA proxy, that will automatically generate LetsEncrypt certs,
     - add the domain in the Keycloak Dashboard client,
 * adapt Nomad:
     - create new Nomad namespace (eg. ``ai4life``),